MicrosoftDocs/sdk-api/sdk-api-src/content/winternl/ns-winternl-teb.md

 ## -struct-fields

+### -field Reserved1

+Reserved for internal use by the operating system.

+### -field ProcessEnvironmentBlock

+A pointer to the <a href="/windows/desktop/api/winternl/ns-winternl-peb">PEB</a> structure containing information for the process as a whole.

+### -field Reserved2

+Reserved for internal use by the operating system.

+### -field Reserved3

+Reserved for internal use by the operating system.

+### -field TlsSlots

+Data for <a hef="/windows/win32/procthread/thread-local-storage">Thread Local Storage</a>.
+Call the <a href="/windows/desktop/api/processthreadsapi/nf-processthreadsapi-tlsgetvalue">TlsGetValue</a> function to access it.

+### -field Reserved4

+Reserved for internal use by the operating system.

+### -field Reserved5

+Reserved for internal use by the operating system.

+### -field ReservedForOle

+Instead of using the <b>ReservedForOle</b> member, call <a href="/windows/desktop/api/combaseapi/nf-combaseapi-cogetcontexttoken">CoGetContextToken</a>.

+### -field Reserved6

+Reserved for internal use by the operating system.

+### -field TlsExpansionSlots

+Additional data for <a hef="/windows/win32/procthread/thread-local-storage">Thread Local Storage</a>.
+Call the <a href="/windows/desktop/api/processthreadsapi/nf-processthreadsapi-tlsgetvalue">TlsGetValue</a> function to access it.

 ## -remarks

 The definition of this structure may change from one version of Windows to the next.
 Do not assume a maximum size for this structure.
 To see the members of this structure, refer to winternal.h.